 - You can, however, peel your peaches if you wish.
 Either use a knife or peeler.

 - Be sure to remove the pits!
 They are easy to remove.
 I cut peaches in half, then quarters, then pull the pit out of the quarter that it stayed stuck to.

 - If using underripe peaches, you may want to cook them slightly longer.

 - Instead of sugar, try using brown sugar, coconut sugar, maple syrup or honey.

 - If you want extra syrup with your peach compote, add a little more water.

-- The fruit will naturally thicken the sauce, but if you would like it thicker, simply mix 1 tsp cornstarch (cornflour) with 1 tbsp of water (to form a 'slurry') and stir it to the compote and heat for a few minutes.
+- The fruit will naturally thicken the sauce, but if you would like it thicker, simply mix 1 teaspoon cornstarch (cornflour) with 1 tablespoon of water (to form a 'slurry') and stir it to the compote and heat for a few minutes.